 Since Friday, March 9, 2020 a synthetic test case based on an incompressible turbulent boundary layer flow with an immersed cylinder wake is available via the download link below to the participants of two challenges: https://w3.onera.fr/first_lpt_and_da_challenge/

-Deadline for the upload of results of the LPT and DA challenge is Sunday, June 28, 2020!
+Deadline for the upload of results of the LPT and DA challenge was on Friday, July 17, 2020!
 Both results will be compared with and assessed by physical measures (position, velocity, pressure, etc.) of the full LES input data.
 The presentation of the challenge results will cover half of the second day of the workshop.